KofiBartonByfield/Dublin-Air-Pollution/README.md

 ## Repository Contents

 * **Report.pdf:** The full Dublin Air Pollution Analysis Report.
-* **Notebook Code.ipynb:** [Likely contains the Python code used for data analysis and generating the findings of the report - *Note: This is based on the filename provided*].
+* **Notebook Code.ipynb:** Contains the Python code used for data analysis and generating the findings of the report.

 ## Usage

 To understand the analysis in detail, please refer to the **Report.pdf** file.
 If you wish to examine the code used for the analysis, please open and run the **Notebook Code.ipynb** file (requires a Jupyter Notebook environment and necessary Python libraries).

-## Contributing

-[Optional: Add information about how others can contribute to this project, e.g., reporting issues, suggesting improvements.]

-## License

-[Optional: Include the license under which this project is released.]

-## Authors

-* DANIEL HENECK
-* DARRAGH MCGEE
-* KOFI BARTON-BYFIELD

 ## Acknowledgements

-Commissioned by Dublin City Council.
+Dublin City Council.